 - Keep your funds in a cold storage wallet and only attribute a small fraction to a hot wallet

 - Never share your private key with anyone regardless of their request

 Malware has long been a favorite among online scammers.
-Users that download software such as Bitcoin software wallets can contain harmful malware.
+Users that download software such as wallets and Bitcoin mining apps for mobile phones can contain harmful malware.
 These can be a little more difficult to identify.